wp-plugins/easy-testimonials/readme.txt

 Great question!
 With the Pro version of the plugin, you can do this with our front end form that is output with a shortcode!
 Testimonials will show up as pending on the Dashboard, for admin moderation.
 Visit here to purchase the Pro version: http://easy-testimonials.com/easy-testimonials-pro/

+= Urk!
+When I Active Easy Testimonials, I start having trouble with my Cycle2 powered JavaScript thingy on my website! =

+Oh no!
+For right now, your best option to is check the box that is labeled "Disable Cycle2 Output".
+This will cease including our JavaScript, and should therefore address any compaibility issues.
+After doing so, submit a support request to our Developers so they can begin working on your issue!

 = Ack!
 This Testimonials Plugin is too easy to use!
 Will you make it more complicated? =

 Never!
 Easy is in our name!
 If by complicated you mean new and easy to use features, there are definitely some on the horizon!